 These contributions are based on full-time employment; regular part-time employees shall receive a prorated contribution based on their percentage of full-time employment.
 Insurance plan premiums that exceed the City's monthly contribution shall be paid by the employee through payroll deductions.
-The City shall maintain its IRS 125 Plan to allow for employee contributions for medical/vision/dental to be pre-tax premium conversion.
+The City shall maintain its IRS 125 Plan to allow for employee contributions for medical/visions/dental to be pre-tax premium conversion.

 - (d) Plan Rules.
 Employees may insure themselves and their eligible dependents under the medical, vision and dental plans provided by the City, in accordance with the rules and regulations applicable to the selected Plan.
-Benefits in the Plan shall be in accordance with the Plan document. - (e) Employees that promote, demote, or transfer from a classification in the Water Supervisors unit to an unrepresented classification shall continue to have the option to retain the Operating Engineers' Local No. 3 Health and Welfare Plan. - (f) Payment of costs for City administrative overhead related to Operating Engineer sponsored plans.
+Benefits in the Plan shall be in accordance with the Plan document. - (e) Employees that promote, demote, or transfer from a classification in the O&M unit to an unrepresented classification shall continue to have the option to retain the Operating Engineers' Local No. 3 Health and Welfare Plan. - (f) Payment of costs for City administrative overhead for Operating Engineers sponsored Plans.

-The City costs to administer the health plans offered to employees and retirees are incorporated into the monthly rates for City sponsored medical, dental and vision insurance paid by the City and the plan participants.
-Effective upon the first full pay period following ratification of this MOU by the Union and approval by the City Council on its regular agenda in accordance with the Brown Act the City will add to the monthly plan costs for the Operating Engineer sponsored plans offered to employees those City administrative overhead costs associated with these plans in addition to the City sponsored plans.
+The City costs to administer the health plans offered to employees and retirees are incorporated into the monthly rates for City Sponsored medical, dental and vision insurance paid by the City and the plan participants.
+Effective July 1, 2014, the City will add to the monthly plan costs for the Operating Engineer Plans offered to employees those City administrative overhead costs associated with these plans in addition to the City sponsored plans.
 Only costs associated with the OE3 plans will be charged to those plans and will be updated each plan year.

-14.3 Long Term Disability Insurance
+14.2 Long Term Disability Insurance